zapplebee/dynamicLCARS/css_only.md

 ####Checklist

--create rounded buttons
+- create rounded buttons

--create rectangle buttons
+- create rectangle buttons

--grid system for elements
+- grid system for elements

 ####Issues
-While hovering the ::after shape the background color of the main div changes.
+- While hovering the ::after shape the background color of the main div changes.